Black Tea

 5. Strain and enjoy.

-Rinsing the leaves, although less common for black tea than for oolong tea, can improve the purity of taste.
-This practice involves quickly pouring hot water over the leaves before the main infusion, thus removing dust and opening the leaves for better release of aromas.
+Rinsing the leaves, though less common for black tea than for Oolong, can help refine the clarity of the flavour.
+The practice involves briefly pouring hot water over the leaves before the main steep, removing any dust and gently opening the leaves for a fuller release of aroma.

 Health Benefits

-Black tea, beyond its captivating taste, is a valuable source of health benefits.
-Rich in antioxidants, particularly flavonoids, it contributes to cellular protection and general well-being.
+Beyond its captivating flavour, black tea is a rich source of goodness.
+High in antioxidants, particularly flavonoids, it supports cellular protection and overall wellbeing.

 BenefitDescription